chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    ``ENTERPRISE_NAME`` is the name of your enterprise.
 For example: ``4thcoffee_inc``.

-   If you are using an internal Supermarket, tell the setup command about it by supplying the ``--supermarket-fqdn`` command line argument:
+   If you are using a private Supermarket, tell the setup command about it by supplying the ``--supermarket-fqdn`` command line argument:

    .. code-block:: none